IBMStreams/streamsx.documentation/docs/4.3/qse-install-docker.markdown

 ## Supported environments

-The following operating system and Docker environments are supported for Streams QSE 4.3.
+The following operating system and Docker environments are supported for Streams Quick Start Edition 4.3.

 |   Operating system      | Docker        |
 | -------------------- | -------------------- |